aws-cloudformation/aws-cloudformation-resource-providers-transfer/aws-transfer-connector/docs/README.md

 #### Tags

-Key-value pairs that can be used to group and search for workflows.
-Tags are metadata attached to workflows for any purpose.
+Key-value pairs that can be used to group and search for connectors.
+Tags are metadata attached to connectors for any purpose.

 _Required_: No